max-ieremenko/ServiceModel.Grpc/README.md

 # ServiceModel.Grpc

 `ServiceModel.Grpc` enables applications to communicate with gRPC services using code-first approach (no .proto files), helps to get around some limitations of gRPC protocol like "only reference types", "exact one input", "no nulls".
+Provides exception handling.
 Helps to migrate existing WCF solution to gRPC with minimum effort.

 The library supports lightweight runtime proxy generation via Reflection.Emit and C# source code generation.